Specialty

 Publications

 Dr. Mandawat has authored numerous peer-reviewed publications and his work has been presented at multiple national meetings.
-He serves as a manuscript reviewer for JACC Heart Failure and American Heart Journal.
-He has served as a contributing editor for Harvard Health Publications.
+He serves as a manuscript reviewer for cardiology and oncology publications including the Journal of the American College of Cardiology (JACC), JACC Heart Failure, JACC CardioOncology, Cancer, and JCO Oncology Practice.
+He places a strong emphasis on patient communication and patient-centered care and has served as a contributing editor for Harvard Health Publications and a medical columnist for The Augusta Chronicle.

 Publications Publication Date